George Saunders' 'Lincoln in the Bardo' wins 2017 Man Booker prize

 Saunders was presented with his award by the Duchess of Cornwall.

-Last year, American Paul Beatty became the first American to win the award, for his novel “The Sellout,” a biting satire on race relations in the United States.
+Last year, American Paul Beatty won the award for his novel “The Sellout,” a tale of an artisanal marijuana grower who attempts to introduce slavery to his Los Angeles neighbourhood.

-Other previous winners have included this year’s Nobel Prize-winning novelist Kazuo Ishiguro, Salman Rushdie, Iris Murdoch and Canadian writer Margaret Atwood.
+Other previous winners have included this year’s Nobel Prize-winning novelist Kazuo Ishiguro and Canadian writer Margaret Atwood.

 The award was previously open only to writers from Britain, Ireland, Zimbabwe or countries in the British Commonwealth.
 The winner receives a 50,000 pound ($65,000) cash prize.